dividedmind/statistics-done-wrong/introduction.rst

 information.
 I hope only to make you aware of the most common problems so you are able to pick the statistical technique best suited to your problem.

+If I do pique your curiosity about a statistical topic, a comprehensive bibliography is included, and every statistical misconception is accompanied by several references.
+I have omitted a great deal of mathematics in this guide in favor of conceptual understanding, but if you prefer a rigorous treatment, I encourage you to read the original papers.
+There is also a reasonably comprehensive index which contains each example I have used, so if you remember a story involving walruses but don't know where to look for it, start there first.

 I must caution you before you read this guide.
 Whenever we understand something that few other people do, it is tempting to find every available opportunity to prove it.
 Should *Statistics Done Wrong* miraculously become a New York Times